 The Power of Scripting Languages

-Perl, originally developed in the late ’80s, became the de facto language for CGI (Common Gateway Interface) scripts in the ’90s.
+Perl, initially developed in the late ’80s, became the de facto language for CGI (Common Gateway Interface) scripts in the ’90s.
 Web servers would run these scripts to generate dynamic content.
 The famous saying “There’s more than one way to do it” in the Perl community reflected the language’s flexibility (sometimes to its detriment, leading to hard-to-maintain code).

 Anecdote time: Perl earned the nickname “the duct tape of the Internet” for its ability to quickly whip up solutions and patch different systems together.